-2017 presented a number of challenges to the digital marketing world.
-Manipulative advertising, fake news, black-hat marketing, and bot traffic have littered the web, and Google responded swiftly with a number of drastic regulation changes to both their pay-per-click and organic search platforms.
-And it’s not just Google that reinforced their policies; most of the major search engines and social media platforms have updated their regulations to prevent manipulative content and obstructive advertisements.
+2017 presented many challenges to the digital marketing world.
+Manipulative advertising, fake news, black-hat marketing, and bot traffic have littered the web.
+The good news is that Google responded swiftly.
+They implemented quite a few regulation changes.
+Both the pay-per-click and organic search platforms fell under this umbrella.
+But, it’s not only Google that reinforced their policies.
+Most major search engines and social media platforms have updated their regulations.
+The hope was that this would prevent manipulative content and obstructive advertisements.

-As marketers, it’s our job to adapt to these challenges and identify strategies that will maintain effectiveness in an ever-changing digital landscape.
-In this article, I’m going to explain how Google’s 2018 changes will affect marketing and how you can avoid any negative impact on your ad campaigns.
-Look for a follow up post on Facebook’s changes next week.
+As marketers, it’s our job to adapt to these challenges.
+We must identify strategies that will maintain effectiveness in an ever-changing digital landscape.
+Google’s 2018 changes will affect marketing as we know it.
+Be ready and know how to avoid any negative impact on your ad campaigns.

 Google Introduces Stricter Ad Regulations in 2018

-Google’s overall strategy is to rid the internet of low-quality advertisements and create a user-friendly browsing environment.
-While this is a noble endeavor, there is a great deal of risk involved.
-The regulatory change is dreaded by online businesses and advertisers, who could potentially lose millions of dollars on wasted ad spend.
-It’s estimated that over $22 billion dollars are lost per year because of ad blockers.
+Google’s strategy is to rid the internet of low-quality advertisements.
+This achievement would create a user-friendly browsing environment.
+While this is a noble cause, there is a great deal of risk involved.
+Online businesses and advertisers dread the regulatory change.
+This should come as no surprise.
+They stand to lose millions of dollars on wasted ad spend.
+It’s estimated that ad blockers contribute to a loss of $22 billion dollars

-Since Google Chrome is the clear frontrunner as the world’s most used web browser, their introduction of a native ad blocker will cause that number to skyrocket.
-If you create an advertisement that is fully compliant with Google’s standards, your ad will not show up on a website if there are any other non-compliant ads.
-And even if your ad gets blocked from being displayed, you’ll still be required to pay for the placement of that ad.
-Worse yet, if your website features non-compliant ads, your visitors could be prompted with warning before entering your site, which can cause a significant drop in traffic.
+Google Chrome is the clear front runner as the world’s most used web browser.
+So, their introduction of a native ad blocker will cause that dollar amount to skyrocket.
+Here’s the added twist.
+Your advertisement could be compliant with Google’s standards.
+Yet, it will not show up on a website if there are any non-compliant ads there.
+And even if your ad gets blocked, you’ll still have to pay for the placement of that ad.
+Even worse, if your site features non-compliant ads, a warning could pop up.
+Your visitors would see this and sites will experience a significant drop in traffic.

 How Can Your Ads Avoid Negative Impacts from Google?

-With all of these risks involved, your ad placement and quality both need to be carefully planned moving forward.
-Google will now scrutinize your advertisements more than ever before, not only in terms of content quality, but in terms of format and animation.
-And as more websites and web browsers introduce ad blockers, more dollars will be wasted on blocked ad placements.
-What’s more, with the wrong ads your entire website could be blacklisted from showing advertisements on Google Chrome.
+With so many risks involved, your ad placement and quality both need careful planning.
+Google now scrutinizes your advertisements more than ever before.
+They are taking into account content quality, format, and animation.
+Google’s actions will create a domino effect.
+More websites and web browsers will introduce ad blockers.
+So, marketers will kiss more dollars good-bye, wasting them on blocked ad-placements.
+Also, the wrong ads could result in your entire website landing on the blacklist.
+You would no longer be able to show advertisements on Google Chrome.

 What Makes Google Consider an Advertisement Bad?

-- Ads that Interrupt: Pop-up ads are considered to be low-quality for one main reason – they block content.
-Most pop-ups appear after the content on a page has loaded, so the user is given a brief preview before a large window blocks the page.
-According to BetterAds.org, pop-up ads are among the most commonly cited annoyances of web users, and they will be the first type of advertisement to receive a block.
+- Ads that Interrupt: Low-quality pop-up ads are so named for one main reason.
+They block content.
+Most pop-ups appear after the content on a page has loaded.
+So, the user has a brief preview before a large window blocks the page.
+These hellish ads are among the most commonly cited annoyances of web users.
+As a result, they will be the first type of advertisement to receive a block.

 - Ads that Distract: We’ve all been here.
-After opening a web page, you begin reading a few lines of text…then suddenly, a loud advertisement begins to play, causing you to jump out of your chair.
+You open a web page and begin reading a few lines of text.
+And then WHAM!
+A loud advertisement begins to play, causing you to jump our of your chair.
 In other cases, you’ll open a web page, and suddenly a large pop-up appears, flashing like a strobe light.
 Any sort of ad that has distracting audio or visual effects is cause for penalization.

-- Large Sticky Ads: Have you ever encountered a large sticky advertisement at the bottom or top of a webpage?
-These types of ads stay in the same position as you scroll through a website, and require you to click “exit” before they disappear.
-Regardless of the position of these advertisements, they’re at risk of being blocked.
+- Large Sticky Ads: Have you ever encountered a large, sticky advertisement?
+They usually lurk at the bottom or top of a webpage.
+These types of ads stay in the same position as you scroll through a website.
+To make them disappear, you have to click “exit”.
+Regardless of the position of these advertisements, they’re a high blocking risk.

-- High Density Mobile Advertisements: You’ve probably seen these sorts of ads while viewing full-page slideshows or lists.
-For example, if you’re scrolling through a slideshow that features an advertisement in between each slide, those ads will likely be blocked.
-If the advertisements on a website take up more than 30% of the vertical height of a page, they will likely be blocked.
+- High Density Mobile Advertisements: You’ve seen these sorts of ads.
+Most often while viewing full-page slideshows or lists.
+As you scroll through a slideshow, an advertisement will display between each slides.
+These ads?
+Blocked.
+If the advertisements on a website take up more than 30% of the vertical height of a page, they will not see the light of day.

-- Full Screen Advertisements: These types of advertisements often come accompanied by a 15 or 30 second countdown timer.
-I’m sure that anybody who is reading this blog has seen this before, and we can all rejoice that Chrome will be blocking them out.
+- Full Screen Advertisements: These advertisements often come accompanied by a 15 or 20 second countdown timer.
+Without a doubt, you have seen this before.
+We can all rejoice that Chrome will be blocking them out.

 What Makes Google Consider an Advertisement Good?

-- Ads that are Immediate: Users are much more likely to engage with ads that load fast.
-According to DoubleClick, Google’s marketing insights blog, Accelerated Mobile Pages (AMP) have much higher click-through-rates and eCPMs (effective cost per thousand impressions).
+- Immediate Ads: Users are much more likely to engage with ads that load fast.
+Accelerated Mobile Pages (AMP) have much higher click-through-rates.
+They also have more eCPMs (effective cost per thousand impressions).

-- Ads that are Immersive: Whenever you design an advertisement, make sure you consider how that ad would work with the design of your website.
+- Immersive Ads: The design of an advertisement should mesh well with the design of your website.
 Your goal should be to create advertisements that readers seamlessly interact with.

-- Ads that are Relevant: This needs to be a consideration for both website owners and marketers.
-If you’re a marketer who utilizes Google’s display network, your advertisements need to display throughout websites within your niche.
-And if you’re a website owner, you need to monitor the ads on your website to make sure they are relevant to your content.
-If there is a lack of relevance between an advertisement and the website it displays on, there’s a much higher likelihood that the ad will be blocked by Chrome.
+- Relevant Ads: This needs to be a consideration for both website owners and marketers.
+Are you a marketer who utilizes Google’s display network?
+Then your advertisements need to display throughout websites within your niche.
+And if you’re a website owner, you need to track the ads on your website to make sure they are relevant to your content.
+If there is a lack of relevance between the ad and the website, there’s a good chance Chrome will block it.

 While the new regulations from Google have the potential to derail countless marketing efforts, they also present an opportunity to step back and consider your overall digital strategy.
 Your keys to success in 2018 should be focused around two main objectives: high-quality content and a friendly user experience.
 If you craft and place digital ads that are accurate and non-obtrusive, you’ll be able to avoid any wasted advertising dollars.